kkphoenixgx/Programming-Classes/Docker/Images.md

 ~~~

 For this reason, expose port 3000.
 However, EXPOSE do not make all the deal, you have to make a **port bind**, bind those ports, our local one with our docker one as we say into [Setting up a Container](Containers.md#Setting%20up%20a%20Container).

+## Maintenance

+The problem with docker containers is that all of them are read only, we can not just update our code and rerun a container...
+Because the container already have been created